🧬 Copilot-LD

 Intelligent Request Processing

 The Agent service orchestrates request processing, making autonomous decisions about which tools to call and when.
-It doesn't follow a rigid workflow but adapts based on the conversation context and available tools.
+It adapts based on the conversation context, available tools, and can delegate to sub-agents or hand off to other agents.

 Contextual Memory